This post contains affiliate links.

 Join the other end of the blowout plug to the air compressor hose and adjust the pressure between 30 psi and 40 psi.

 Turn on the air compressor and, one by one, open up all the water lines including the holding tank outlets and blow air through them.
-Make sure to dry out all valves including lines running from the water heater so nothing is left that could freeze.
+Make sure to purge all valves including lines running from the water heater so nothing is left that could freeze.

 When the water lines have been completely blown out, i.e no water is left in any of the valves, turn off the air compressor and remove the blowout plug.